jekyll/minima/_posts/2021-04-23-great-portfolios.md

 Abhishek Sharma does a fantastic job of showing his work visually.
 The website has case studies about his projects and experiences, and also shows off his side projects and experience with code.

 3. <https://rishivanukuru.com/>
 My friend Rishi Vanukuru is a design researcher, and his website focuses on his academic work.
-Not every website needs to look the same, and this is a great example of carefully picking what you want to show front and centre according to your objectives
+Not every website needs to look the same, and this is a great example of carefully picking what you want to show front and centre according to your objectives.

 4. <https://fedor.design/>
 Fedor Shkliarau has an extremely dynamic portfolio site - he uses a lot of animations and videos to show his work.